Overview

 - Google Exploration – this is an inbuilt wysiwyg report UI that lets you drag and drop different combinations of dimensions/metrics, alongside different segments and filters options.
 This option is in-built within your GA4 UI and is available on both free and paid versions now.

 Adobe, just like Google Exploration, has a tool called “Workspace” which is an in-built reporting UI (wiziwig) tool that lets you drag and drop different combinations of evars, s.props, and events to visualize data in different ways.
-But other than Workspace, Adobe doesn’t really offer any other out-of-box options to create reports, dashboard, etc.
+But other than Workspace, Adobe doesn’t really offer any other out-of-box options to create reports, dashboards, etc.

-So, if reporting-capability is your main goal, Google definitely has a wider set of tools/options available as of today.
+So, if reporting capability is your main goal, Google definitely has a wider set of tools/options available as of today.

 Tag Management Solutions